Most refugee claimants live freely in Canada for their entire refugee claim process. Only a small number are arrested and detained (held in custody).

-In most cases, this happens at the start of the refugee claim process.
-If CBSA detains you, they will tell you why.
+If the Canada Border Services Agency (CBSA) detains you, they will tell you why.
 Most refugee claimants who are detained are released later.

-It is important to know the reasons why you could be detained, so you can avoid them.
+It is important to know the reasons why you could be detained.
 These reasons include:

 Flight risk

-Flight means that CBSA does not believe you will show up for your removal or an immigration proceeding.
-For example, you may have a history of not following immigration laws (in Canada or another country).
+CBSA may have concerns that you will not show up for your removal or an immigration proceeding, especially if you have a history of not following immigration laws (in Canada or another country).

 Identity

-A CBSA officer may not be sure that you are who you say you are.
+CBSA may have questions about who you say you are.
 This can happen if you do not have documents to prove your identity.
-It can also happen if CBSA believes you have false documents or does not believe your information about yourself and how you travelled to Canada.
+It can also happen if CBSA believes you have false documents or does not believe the information you provided about yourself or how you traveled to Canada.

 Danger to the public